General Retreat Information

 All this is provided for a very reasonable cost.
 Get a registration form from the Retreat Committee or download one from the “Retreat” tab on the guild website: Chambersburgquiltguild.com

 We hope you will join us!

 For those electing to lodge at Roxbury, linens and towels are provided.
 Bring your own toiletries and hairdryers.

-Dinner is available at 5 p.m. at the Dining Hall from Wednesday to Saturday.
-A 10 a.m. brunch will be served from Thursday to Sunday.
-An evening meal option is available for those not lodging at Roxbury or you can provide your own meals.
-There is a refrigerator available.
-Please label everything and be sure to take leftovers at the end of retreat.
+Dinner is available at 5 p.m. everyday.
+Brunch is served at 10 a.m. from Wednesday to Saturday and 9 am on Sunday.
+All overnight lodgers begin meals with dinner on the day they arrive, and end with brunch on the day they depart.
+Exceptions may be possible if coordinated with the Retreat Registrar in advance.
+An evening meal option is available for day-only attendees, or you can provide your own meals.
+A full kitchen is available.
+Please label everything and remove leftovers when you leave.
 There are also nearby convenience stores and restaurants.

 SEWING SUPPLIES: Don’t overload!
 Be sure to pack the power cord and foot pedal for your machine.
 Remember all your supplies must fit in the workspace you are given.
 Separate travel tables for machines are allowed if they do not block the aisle, or between tables.

 Several irons, ironing boards, cutting mats and 6”x24” rulers are provided by the committee for everyone’s use.
 One ironing station will be available for fusibles.
 Small, travel irons are permitted within your personal sewing space.
 Free-standing design walls will be available.
 We are not allowed to adhere anything to the walls of the conference center.
 No tape.
 No “Command” Strips.
 Do bring a personal trash bag — a paper bag taped to the table works fine.

 Tables and chairs are available on both floors for hand work.
 A large quilt basting station will be available on the upper floor.